-(f) Government grants
+(g) Government grants

-Grants from the National Transport Authority are not recognised until there is reasonable assurance that the Group will comply with the conditions attached to them and that the grants will be received.
+Grants from the National Transport Authority are not recognised until there is reasonable assurance that the Group and the Company will comply with the conditions attached to them and that the grants will be received.

-Government grants are recognised in consolidated statements of profit or loss and other comprehensive income on a systematic basis over the periods in which the Group recognises as expenses the related costs for which the grants are intended to compensate.
+Government grants are recognised in profit or loss on a systematic basis over the periods in which the Group and the Company recognises as expenses the related costs for which the grants are intended to compensate.

-Government grant whose primary condition is that the Group should acquire non-current assets are deducted in calculation of the carrying amount of the asset in which the grant is recognised in consolidated statements of profit or loss and other comprehensive income over the life of a depreciable asset by way of a reduced depreciation expense.
+Government grant whose primary condition is that the Group and the Company should acquire non-current assets are deducted in calculation of the carrying amount of the asset in which the grant is recognised in profit or loss over the life of a depreciable asset by way of a reduced depreciation expense.

-Government grants that are receivable as compensation for expenses or losses already incurred or for the purpose of giving immediate financial support to the Group with no future related costs are recognised in consolidated statements of profit or loss and other comprehensive income in the period in which they become receivable.
+Government grants that are receivable as compensation for expenses or losses already incurred or for the purpose of giving immediate financial support to the Group and the Company with no future related costs are recognised in profit or loss in the period in which they become receivable.

-(g) Property, plant and equipment
+(h) Property, plant and equipment